 The EU Directive 2021/2101/EU was transposed into Irish law by way of a statutory instrument (S.I.
 No. 322 of 2023) effective from 22 June 2023.
-This requires public disclosure of certain financial and non-financial information by certain undertakings and branches (i.e. public countryby-country reporting or pCbCR).
+This requires public disclosure of certain financial and non-financial information by certain undertakings and branches (i.e. public country-by-country reporting or pCbCR).
 The rules apply to both EU based and non-EU based multinational enterprises doing business in the EU through a branch or subsidiary with global turnover exceeding €750m in each of the last two consecutive financial years.

-For multinational enterprises whose pCbCR obligation is governed by the Irish regulations, the reporting obligation applies from the first financial year starting on or after 22 June 2024 and the report must be filed within 56 days of the company's Annual Return Date (which is specific to each company and can be up to 9 months after a company's financial year end).
+For multinational enterprises whose pCbCR obligation is governed by the Irish regulations, the reporting obligation applies from the first financial year starting on or after 22 June 2024 and the report must be filed within 12 months following the respective financial year.
 Persons failing to comply with the reporting obligations may be guilty of an offence and face a fine of up to EUR 5,000 and/or up to 6 months imprisonment.